richmedina/richmedina.github.io/clt-fall-2020-peshlat-level-4-activity-guide.md

 Example functions:

-	# sort the items in the word list generated from the statement above
+	# sort the items in the word list generated from the statement above.
+	# method _CHANGES_ the list

 	words.sort()